danielrosehill/Jerusalem-Shelters-0625/README.md

 ## Disclaimer
 While efforts have been made to ensure accuracy, this dataset should not be considered an official source.
 In emergency situations, always follow instructions from local authorities.

+## Mobile Installation Instructions

+For the best mobile experience, we recommend using Hermit to create a lite app:

+1. Download [Hermit - Lite Apps Browser](https://play.google.com/store/apps/details?id=com.chimbori.hermitcrab&hl=en) from the Google Play Store
+2. Open Hermit and create a new lite app using the ArcGIS map URL
+3. Make sure to grant location permissions to the app for optimal functionality
+4. Add the lite app to your home screen for quick access during emergencies

 ## License
 This data is shared under an open license to promote public safety and welfare.